Maison des Tanneurs, the most traditional cuisine

 Living in Spain, where tapas are a classic part of our gastronomy, I was surprised to discover that tapas are also used as a way of presenting typical dishes in this region of France.
 I found this out at the Les Chauvins restaurant in Strasbourg, where I was able to try the local cuisine in an original and contemporary way, with recipes such as sushi made with local fish.
 Another advantage of eating at Les Chauvins is that, because the dishes are presented as tapas, you can try several different Alsatian specialities in a single meal.
 What a treat.

-Restaurant Les Chauvins
+Restaurant Les Chauvins (External link)

 3 rue du Faisan, Strasbourg